Central Hidroeléctrica da Companhia de Papel do Prado

 This is the ‘Central Hidroeléctrica’, a water-driven power station.
 It was part of the local paper factory ‘Companhia de Papel do Prado’.
 The station was abandoned when the factory moved to another site.

-Up to the present time the paper company is still active.
-In fact the ‘Prado-Cartolinas’ factory is today located in Lousã.
-Prado is market leader in Spain and Portugal, but also operates in another 50 countries.
-Furthermore the company is recognized internationally for being a specialist producer of heavyweight paper.
+Up to the present time, the paper company is still active.
+In fact, the ‘Prado-Cartolinas’ factory is today located in Lousã.
+Prado is the market leader in Spain and Portugal, but also operates in another 50 countries.
+Furthermore, the company is recognized internationally for being a specialist producer of heavyweight paper.

 I took these photos of Central Hidroeléctrica da Companhia de Papel do Prado during my trip to Portugal in 2016.
 You can see more Portugese locations here.